The End (The Goodies): Plot

-The Goodies's office accidentally gets completely covered in concrete, ironically as part of an architectural design of Graeme.
+The Goodies's office accidentally gets completely covered in a solid block of concrete at Kew Gardens, ironically as part of an architectural design of careless loony Graeme who's working for the property magnate Harry Highrise's redevelopment scheme which are nothing but worthless multitude of grey multi-storey skyscrapers and offices with no doors, windows and rooms.
 The Main Works Department agree to save them, but only after completing a series of highways across Britain (drawn on the map as a game of noughts and crosses).
-Gradually all the Goodies' utility services are discontinued, including the telephone (they cannot go out to pay the bills).
-Then, later, when the nation is in the grip of poverty, the BBC cuts back their services by 100%, and the ending of television broadcasts means that the Goodies are cut off entirely from the outside world.
+Gradually over a year later the moment of release passes with no rescuers (or royals) in sight, and all the Goodies' utility services are discontinued, including the telephone (they cannot go out to pay the bills).
+Then, later, the Goodies find out from a BBC News bulletin that when the nation is in the grip of poverty, the government suspended work on the needless Brighton to Birkenhead freeway (and hence the trio's subsequent release) indefinitely, the BBC cuts back their services by 100%, and the ending of television broadcasts means that the Goodies are cut off entirely from the outside world.
 Tim then asks "Who thinks we should panic now?"
 All three raise their hands, and proceed to panic, with much screeching and Tim crying "I'm a teapot!" repeatedly, with the attendant teapot pose.

 Tempers become short and Bill (arguing with Tim) says: "In this society, every single one of us is gonna clean the shoes."
 Tim retorts: "You sniviling little commie."
 Bill retaliates with the comment: "You elitist, fascist pig."
 Tim, feeling insulted, says: "Well I never."
 Graeme then enters the conversation, saying: "This is good, political discussion, a healthy thing."
 Bill denies this, saying: "This isn't political discussion, we're just shouting at one another", to which Graeme replies: "Same thing."